-Standards and Indicators of Effective Teaching Practice:
+Standards and Indicators of Effective Teaching Practices

-Standard III: Family and Community Engagement.
-Promotes the learning and growth of all students through effective partnerships vith families, caregivers, community members, and organizations.
+Standard Ill: Family and Community Engagement.
+Promotes the learning and growth of all students through effective partnerships with families, caregivers, community members, and organizations.

-Engagement: Welcomes and encourages every family to become active participants in the classroom and school community, ndicator III-A.
+Engagement: Welcomes and encourages every family to become active participants in the biassroom and school ndicator lima.